Fall of Jericho CD

 - Keep your text short so you don’t get field overruns which will cause display issues.

-- Easy, Medium, Hard determine how far the person moves when they answer the question right.
+- Easy, Medium, Hard question settings determine how far the person moves when they answer the question right.
 You don’t have to use this feature, just make everything “Hard” to move lots of steps.

 - It takes about 18 “right” answers to make it to Jericho.
 This can vary depending on difficulty level you set.